dalismo/api_call_of_duty_etl/README.md

 Video Games Genre, Sales, Metacritics and ESRB Ratings Database

 # Why our final database will be useful to a hypothetical organization?
-1) Ad companies can use the age information, rating and genre to place targeted ads for example during online games with Call of Duty as an example.<br>
+1) Based on the ESRB rating and the genre of the videogame ad companies can place targeted advertisements in online multiplayer games such as Call of Duty to attract new customers.
+As a point of reference the ESRB(Entertainment Software Rating Board) is a self-regulatory organization that assigns age and content ratings to consumer video games in North America.
-2) Predictions - use historical data on games to predict games that will be popular
+2) Predictions - use historical data on games to predict games that will be popular.
+If a videogame receive multiple positive critical reviews in metacritic it usually leads to significant unit sales.

 ## Data sources
 1) Videogame sales by Units sold(CSV) [Source: Kaggle - Video Games Sales Dataset by SID_TWR](https://www.kaggle.com/sidtwr/videogames-sales-dataset?select=Video_Games_Sales_as_at_22_Dec_2016.csv)  <br>